 How to get to the Cartoon Network Amazone

-Currently the park does not include any transportation services from Pattaya, I am surprised they do not provide some form of free shuttle bus service as it is situated some 10-15km out of the city (surly this will be good for business and encourage more people to visit) So for now you have to make your own way!
-So if you do not have your own transport then you will have to charter a taxi or songtaew.
-There were 8 of us in our group and we flagged down an empty songtaew in the city, agree a price with the driver beforehand ( we paid 300 baht each way for the whole group) we pre-arranged a pick up time and our driver promptly turned up on time to take us back to our hotel in the city.
+Currently, the park does not include any transportation services from Pattaya, I am surprised they do not provide some form of free shuttle bus service as it is situated some 10-15km out of the city (surly this will be good for business and encourage more people to visit).
+For now, you have to make your own way!
+If you do not have your own transport then you will have to charter a taxi or a songtaew.
+There were 8 of us in our group and we flagged down an empty songtaew in the city, agree on a price with the driver beforehand (we paid 300 baht each way for the whole group) and pre-arranged a pickup time and our driver promptly turned up on time to take us back to our hotel in the city.

 Cartoon Network Amazone Pattaya location Map

-All of us gave the Cartoon Network Amazone waterpark the thumbs up and was thoroughly enjoyed!
+All of us at Travel Hub gave the Cartoon Network Amazone waterpark the thumbs up and was thoroughly enjoyed!
 There is something for all ages here.
-I will be returning with my daughter soon.
 There were no big issues with the facilities and the rides were great.
-The high entrance fee is defiantly a drawback especially if you are paying for multiple family members and if there was excessive queuing i feel this could also lessen the days enjoyment, shame there is no transported included either.
-With a competing water park (Ramayana Water Park) opening soon it will be good to see how these compare in excitement and price.
-I will be posting a review on this blog once it is opened.
+The high entrance fee is defiantly a drawback especially if you are paying for multiple family members and if there was excessive queuing I feel this could also lessen the day’s enjoyment, it’s a shame there is no transported included either.
+With a competing water park (Ramayana Water Park) opening soon it will be good to see how these compare at excitement and price.